Going bananas is not as simple as it used to be

 It’s not all bananas at Bananera el Guanche

-Bananera el Guanche is just out of Puerto on the main road to La Orotava and easy to spot.
-After I had paid at the entrance - and it's a bit more expensive than the nearby Botanic Gardens, but I would now say well worth it - I got to sit and watch an interesting short video about banana cultivation.
+Bananera el Guanche was just out of Puerto on the main road to La Orotava and was easy to spot.
+After I had paid at the entrance - and was a bit more expensive than the nearby Botanic Gardens, but I would now say well worth it - I got to sit and watch an interesting short video about banana cultivation.

-Bananera el Guanche has pathways that lead off past the first section, where they grow the fruit it is named after, into a wonderful garden of tropical fruit trees, exotic flowers, cacti and all sorts of other interesting plants.
+Bananera el Guanche had pathways that led off past the first section, where they grow the fruit it is named after, into a wonderful garden of tropical fruit trees, exotic flowers, cacti and all sorts of other interesting plants.

 I was very impressed with how there are neat labels for everything so an inexperienced gardener can identify what they find.
 I like to pride myself on my botanical knowledge but I must admit I had never seen a Chewing Gum tree before.